Where Do Dogs On Call Pet Partners Teams Go?

 Meriter’s ongoing support of Dogs On Call is reflected by the generous use of the hospital’s educational facility, McConnell Hall, for many Dogs On Call activities, including workshops, meetings, and Pet Partners classes throughout the year.

 We Visit the University of Wisconsin Hospital.
 Dogs On Call, Inc. is proud to be partnered with the UW Hospital in their pioneer pet therapy program.
-Teams visit patients in the day rooms of the inpatient rehabilitation and psychiatric units and the waiting room of the Carbone Cancer Clinic; two neurology units have in-room visits.
+Teams visit patients and family in the surgical waiting area and dayrooms of the inpatient rehabilitation and psychiatric units; in-room visits are conducted in two neurology units, a cardiology unit, and the general medical unit.
 More units will be added as the program grows.
 A visit from a dog is a big motivator to get patients out of bed and moving!

 We Visit the William S. Middleton Memorial Veterans Hospital.
 After completing extensive training and passing a probationary period, very experienced teams are eligible to visit in select units at the VA Hospital.
 Our teams currently visit the PTSD Acute Care Unit, as well as the Community Living Center (chronic care, including Hospice, Physical Medicine Rehabilitation, and Skilled Nursing).
 We are expanding our coverage to the Substance Abuse Residential Rehabilitation and Treatment Program.
 We also visit Dryhootch-Madison which, while not part of the VA, is a local non-profit offering peer-to-peer mentoring and support services to veterans.
 It would be hard to find a more deserving group of people to have a friendly and fun visit from a furry friend!